 BC may be beautiful, but Alberta is even better.

-Many of the most beautiful places close to Calgary sit an hour and a half’s drive away in Kananaskis Country, but that isn’t the only place in the province that you can get a stunning photo or go on a memorable day trip — it’s all about finding those hidden gems in this place that we call home.
+Many of the most beautiful places close to Calgary sit an hour and a half’s drive away in Kananaskis Country and Banff National Park, but these aren’t the only places in the province that you can get a stunning photo or go on a memorable day trip — it’s all about finding those hidden gems in this place that we call home.

-And with the entire Canadian Rockies to explore, there are quite a few gorgeous spots just waiting to be found.
+And with the Canadian Rockies to explore, there are quite a few gorgeous locations just waiting to be found.

 Here are a few of our favourite spots to check out, either this summer or later in the year.